anajmedd/Projet-Interconexion/README.md

 ## Run

-Open a GitBash, paste :
+In a GitBash, type :
                 ```git clone https://github.com/anajmedd/Projet-Interconexion.git```

 Open a terminal, and type :<br>